Sylius/Sylius/bundles/SyliusResourceBundle/doctrine.rst

 Doctrine tools
 ==============

-This bundle allow you easy usage of two extra doctrine tools: `XmlMappingDriver <http://symfony.com/doc/current/cookbook/doctrine/mapping_model_classes.html>`_ and `ResolveDoctrineTargetEntitiesPass <http://symfony.com/doc/current/cookbook/doctrine/resolve_target_entity.html>`_.
+This bundle allow you easy usage of two extra doctrine tools: `MappingDriver <http://symfony.com/doc/current/cookbook/doctrine/mapping_model_classes.html>`_ and `ResolveDoctrineTargetEntitiesPass <http://symfony.com/doc/current/cookbook/doctrine/resolve_target_entity.html>`_.
 The first one allow you to put your models (entities, document, etc) and their mappings in specific directories.
 The second one define relationships between different entities without making them hard dependencies.
 We will explain how you can